mollux78/vtom-grafana/README.md

 # Instructions

   * Create a datasource connected to Visual TOM PostgreSQL database in Grafana
+  *  Update the datasource in json's files : replace "type": "grafana-postgresql-datasource",
+     "uid": "cxO6FYlvk" by your datasource uid grafana
-  * Import the dashboards in Grafana
+  * Import the dashboards json in Grafana
-    * Update the datasource
   * Update the variables in the dashboard *Visual TOM Monitoring*
   * Import the bundle GRAFANA.xbdle into User Portal
     * Update the datasource in the bundle